Advantage2022/React-Learning/README.md

 ### Social Media Clone (More Features):
 Further develop your social media clone by adding functionalities like user profiles, following other users, news feed updates based on followed users, and potentially implementing image or video uploads for posts.
 This introduces concepts of user authentication with libraries like Firebase or Auth0, managing user relationships (following), updating data based on user actions, and potentially handling image/video uploads with cloud storage.
 ### Chat Application (Enhanced):
-Build upon your chat application by allowing group chats, private messaging, user presence indicators (online/offline), and potentially integrating file sharing functionalities.
+Build upon your chat application by allowing group chats, private messaging, user presence indicators (online/offline), and potentially integrating file-sharing functionalities.
 This delves deeper into managing chat rooms, handling multiple users, real-time updates for presence and messages, and potentially implementing file upload/download logic.
 ### Kanban Board:
 Create a visual task management board with columns representing different stages (To Do, In Progress, Done).
 Users can drag and drop tasks between columns, and potentially add functionalities like assigning tasks to users or setting deadlines.
 This introduces concepts of managing an array of tasks with different statuses, drag-and-drop interactions, and potentially integrating user accounts and assigning tasks.
 ### Drawing App: